 With a regular mortgage loan, you apply and have a closing and then have set terms and a certain interest rate (or interest rate schedule) for 15-30 years.
 But you can't get a mortgage loan for building a new house.
 New construction requires a construction loan.

 This type of loan is a bit more difficult to get.
 It is a temporary loan that you take out while the house is being built.
 Then you switch over to a long-term mortgage loan after the building is finished.

-Are you thinking about building a new home in the Midlands of SC?
+Are you looking for a custom home builder in Lexington, SC?

 Contact us today and let’s get started!

 We are a luxury home builder in areas including Blythewood, Forest Acres, Lake Murray, downtown Columbia, West Columbia, Pinewood, Lexington, Irmo, Ballentine, Chapin, and more.

 Columbia Colonial Vibes - See our work in our gallery!

 The NAHB has amazing resources on topics like buying and home ownership, maintenance and design, and remodeling.